pydicom/sendit/docs/errors.md

 ## Get Identifiers (DASHER)

-1. `Error with DASHER`: An error in DASHER, in that no deidentification occurs, MUST be raised and stop processing.
+1. `Error with DASHER`: An error in DASHER, in that no anonymization occurs, MUST be raised and stop processing.
 Thus, we don't try to catch anything at the moment.

 2. Malformed response from `DASHER`: In the case that results are not delivered with suid identifiers, we typically will get a response missing the 'results' header.
 In this case, the batch is flagged with an error.
 I also chose to stop processing here, because I'd want to investigate this issue.
 Arguably this could (and should) be better handled if/when I get a better sense of different error responses that might come back.
 So far, I've only seen one trigger of an error at this step, which likely was some issue with the VPN of the host.